agentio/serviceinfrastructure/content/docs/intro/_index.md

 ## Common concerns

-For people making APIs (API producers), these concerns usually include:
+For people making APIs, these concerns usually include:
 * controlling who uses an API
 * controlling how much an API is used
 * monitoring the usage and performance of an API

-People using APIs (API consumers) have similar concerns from the other side:
+People using APIs have similar concerns from the other side:
 * getting access to an API, usually using credentials
 * using an API without exceeding limits set by the producer
 * monitoring the availability and performance of APIs that they are using